|

 "How is she?" asked Gimli.

-"I do not know, elvellon, and I am worried," said Legolas.
+"I do not know, elvellon, and I am worried,"

-only person who has seen it is Eowyn"
+saw it.
+The only person who has seen it is Eowyn"

 "Are you sure that this creature exists?" asked Orophin.